Code-Institute-Submissions/bookstore-project/README.md

 Another feature is the subscribe button for users to sign up for our newsletter.
 The above features will help us know what the user needs.

-* As a user type as a developer i want to create brand awareness
+* As a developer i want to create brand awareness
-* As a user type as a developer i want to increase sales
+* As a developer i want to increase sales
-* As a user type as a developer i want to get to know what my users needs because the project is user centered
+* As a developer i want to get to know what my user needs because the project is user centered
+* For users if they would use our product and why
+* For users what they like out my product as a developer and any changes i could make.